 Would you like to sing with Junction 14 Ladies A Cappella?
 You don’t need any musical training or be able to read music.
-We do ask for your dedication and commitment and we expect all our members to attend as many rehearsals as possible — so if you have other regular commitments on Thursday evenings or weekends, you may need to think carefully about joining us.
+We do ask for your dedication and commitment and we expect all our members to attend as many rehearsals as possible — so if you have other regular commitments on Thursday evenings, you may need to think carefully about joining us.

 We’re a friendly and supportive group of women from all walks of life and a wide age range.
 Our Social Team arrange regular social events throughout the year.
 Have a look at the photos on our Facebook page to see more about what we get up to!
 (Our Facebook page is ‘public’ so you don’t need to be a Facebook user to see them.)

 Our weekly rehearsals take place every week of the year apart from Christmas or when we have a performance on a Thursday.
-In addition, we have occasional weekend coaching/rehearsals and, once a year, we have a full weekend of coaching with a professional coach.
+We also have occasional weekend coaching/rehearsals and, once a year, we have a full weekend of coaching with a professional coach.
 Some Sections (parts) will also get together at other times to practice together in someone’s home.
 There are no ‘terms’ or ‘seasons’.

 We sing in four voice parts with their origins in ‘barbershop’ arrangements.
 We also sing ‘non-barbershop’ a cappella arrangements.